Sequential Cursed Equilibrium: Definitions and general results

+We now specify how player $n$'s conjectures depend on the strategies of other players and of nature.
 Consider the game and strategy profile in \Cref{fig:running_1}.
 Conditional on nature's coarse set and player $1$'s information set both being reached, nature plays $\omega_2$ with probability $\frac{1}{3}$ and $\omega_3$ with probability $\frac{2}{3}$.
 Conditional on player $1$'s information set and player $2$'s coarse set both being reached, $2$ plays $l$ with probability $\frac{1}{3}$ and $r$ with probability $\frac{2}{3}$.
 In essence, we will require that at player $1$'s information set, player $1$ understands these probabilities, but neglects how player $2$'s actions depend on what player $2$ knows, as captured by the conjecture in \Cref{fig:running_2}.
 We generalize this idea with the following definition.
+Let $(h,a)$ denote the immediate successor of history $h$ at which action $a$ was just played.